Tanu-N-Prabhu/LinkedIn-Followers-Tracker/README.md

 * Enhanced UI with CSS animations, improved button styles, added hover effects, and made the layout more responsive for better user experience.
 * Fixed the unused `forecast_date` warning, improved API response by including forecast dates, and ensured proper JSON serialization for better readability.
 * Added forecasted date to the /forecast API response and updated the frontend to display the actual dates instead of relative day numbers.
+* Removed unecessary hovering effect from the buttons.
 ---

 ## 📄 License